In Need Of Custom Fabrication Services? Let Us Help!

 How Did You Get Started In The Custom Fabrication Industry?

 My former line of work was in stage design and production of concerts and other live events.
 I got into manufacturing and fabrication because of wanting to have stuff built for shows I was working on but never having the right person or company to do it.
 I found most of the vendors I interacted with to be unreliable and just didn't work at the rapid speed that I needed.
 So, I just kind of started learning everything that I wanted to make.

 Tell Us About Your Custom Fabrication Shop

 We have a pretty diverse custom fabrication shop with a lot of skilled laborers.
 We have a full finishing spray room where we spray lacquer, polyester, and other finishes.
-Plus, we have a full metal shop where we offer cutting, welding, bending, and pretty much all wood and custom metal fabrication.
+Plus, we have a full sheet metal shop where we offer laser cutting, welding, bending, and pretty much all wood and custom metal fabrication.